-Features an internal 120V AC pump and a coil-beam construction, it has a water-resistant flocked top and ultra-grip bottom for the better sleeping experience.
+- Features an internal 120V AC pump and a coil-beam construction, a water-resistant flocked top, and ultra-grip bottom for a better sleeping experience.

 - The Classic Downy Airbed by Intex is designed to offer better support with 14-gauge vinyl beams over a 15-gauge bottom.

-Speaking of the price point – it is significantly lower than most of the competitor models.
+- Speaking of the price point – it is significantly lower than most competitor models.

 - SoundAsleep Dream Series Air Mattress can be inflated up to 19″, making it a great option for individuals who prefer higher-profile beds.

-This queen size air mattress is made with 40 individual air coils to provide a flat, comfy sleeping surface – thanks to the ComfortCoil Technology used.
+- This queen-sized air mattress is made with 40 individual air coils to provide a flat, comfy sleeping surface – thanks to the ComfortCoil Technology used.

-It is backed by a limited one-year warranty.
+- A limited one-year warranty backs it.
 Weight capacity: 500 pounds

 - Next up on our list is a reasonably affordable, queen-size air mattress made using Fiber-Tech construction.